theAdityaRamesh/cpp_notes/README.md

 2

 ```
+- **static** variables can be used in a class as class variables or as static functions.
+  - These static class variables cannot be initialized inside the constructor.
+  - They need to be done using the scope resolution operator and the class name.
+    - ```class_name::static_variable_name```
+  - class objects can also be static.
+  - classes can have static functions which can only access static class member variables.
+These functions need to be accessed using the class name and scope resolution operator.
+    - ```class_name::static_function_name(args)```

 - **register** storage class stores the variable value in a CPU register it its available else its stored in memory;
 - It has the same functionality as the auto storage class.